sakshamsaxena/node-notif/README.md

 # node-notif

-A lightweight Pub/Sub Server based on Express and Socket.
+A lightweight Pub-Sub Server based on Express and Socket.